Je12emy/Lazy-Deploy/readme.md

 If you are lazy or forgetful like me, you end up wasting a bunch of time in this process.
 So, I've written this CLI tool to automate this task.

-# Installation / Build
+# Installation

+Download a binary for your operating system in the releases page or check the "Building from source" steps.

+# Building from source

+- Make sure you have installed Go.
 - Clone this project.
-- Build or run with Go.
-    - Place it somewhere in FS, I'd be honored if you include us in your `$PATH`.
+- `cd` into the project directory and run `go build`.

 # Usage

-Please check the help documentation by running the program without any arguments: `Lazy-Deploy`
+Please check the help documentation by running the program without any arguments: `lazy-deploy`